 Greater Mankato Area United Way's mission is to unite the community to secure and invest resources to improve people's lives.

 Your dollars stay local!
-Ninety-nine cents to every dollar stays here in our region to help build a better tomorrow for all.
+Ninety-eight cents of every dollar stays here in our region to help build a better tomorrow for all.

 We are committed to diversity and inclusion, which are the heart of what it means to LIVE UNITED.